 - Increased distance between object and illumination source

-One example to explore in detail is the measurement and inspection of thread diameters on a stainless steel post.
-The small size of the objects under inspection (10mm), and the need to measure thread pitch, prohibited visual sorting.
-The original system employed for this application included a diffuse LED backlight in front of #56-678 0.6X TECHSPEC® SilverTL™ Telecentric Lens on a 640 x 480 pixel CCD camera.
+One example includes the measurement and inspection of thread diameters on a stainless steel post.
+The small size of the objects under inspection (10mm), and the need to measure thread pitch, prohibits visual sorting.
+The original system employed for this application included a standard LED backlight in front of a 0.6X TECHSPEC® SilverTL™ Telecentric Lens (#56-678) on a 640 x 480 pixel CCD camera.
 A picking robot moved parts from the manufacturing turntable to the vision system for image acquisition.
 A second picking robot then used the collected information from the acquisition to designate parts into pass or fail bins.

 The answer became clear – telecentric illumination!
-By replacing the diffuse LED backlight with #62-760 TECHSPEC® Telecentric Backlight Illuminator, the intensity of the light striking the threads increased, reducing the camera’s exposure time and increasing overall image contrast by reducing diffuse reflections.
-Figures 3a – 3b compare the telecentric illumination system to the standard backlight system.
-Notice how the mechanical setups are nearly identical with minor modifications.
+By replacing the diffuse LED backlight with a TECHSPEC® Telecentric Backlight Illuminator (#62-760), the intensity of the light striking the threads increased, reducing the camera’s exposure time and increased overall image contrast by reducing diffuse reflections.

 In the original setup, the diffuse reflections from the backlight created blurry edges.
-After substituting the telecentric illuminator, the edges became clear and much easier to determine if they passed or failed inspection (Figures 4a – 4b).
+After substituting the telecentric illuminator, the edges became clear and much easier to determine if they passed or failed inspection (Figure 4).
 Also, the burr on one side of the thread was barely visible with the standard backlight, but it is easy to detect and measure with the telecentric illuminator.
-From a technical standpoint, the graphs in Figures 5a – 5b illustrate the contrast values of the telecentric illuminator system and the standard backlight system.
-The wider wells in Figure 5a indicate higher contrast, resulting in improved measurement accuracy.
+The graphs illustrate the contrast values of the telecentric illuminator system and the standard backlight system.
+The wider wells indicate higher contrast, resulting in improved measurement accuracy.

 - 56-675 (0.16X SilverTL)